top of page

 Rest and Recovery

 With a minimalist routine, the risk of over-training is minimal.
-However, your rest days should focus on doing active recovery: mobility movements, stretching, etc. That way, growth and recovery are improved while lessening the risk of injury.
+However, your rest days should focus on active recovery: mobility movements, stretching, etc. That way, growth and recovery are improved while lessening the risk of injury.

 Goal Setting